 Aeriale is a National Board Certified Teacher, specializing in early-middle childhood literacy, and a recipient of many grants and fellowships.
 Aeriale most recently served as a Heinemann Fellow.

 Aeriale is an associate director for the San Jose Area Writing Project, facilitating professional development for teachers and writing workshops for children.

-Aeriale’s blogs, articles, and essays have been published by NCTE, Heinemann, the International Literacy Association, and Scholastic.
+Aeriale’s blogs, articles, and essays have been published by NCTE, Heinemann, the International Literacy Association, Scholastic, School Library Journal, and ASCD.
 She hopes to finish writing a book someday, but she has some mad procrastination skills.

 What Educators Say

 Her whole presentation made me very aware of things that I do not know, and that I need to do more to understand what I do not know.
 I have spent a lot of time thinking about what she has said and I will need to go back to re-listen to it, I am sure.Kay

 I know I have many MORE wonderings than before I saw Aeriale Johnson’s piece.
 I am going to spend more time unpacking all of the layers.Stacy